swiftlang/swift/docs/proposals/OptimizerEffects.rst

    sent out to the list.
 As Andrew points out this can be recast in terms @effects attributes and argument attributes.

+   [arnold] Scroll down to the Swift-level attributes proposal for a swift level syntax proposal.

 Copy-on-write type effects proposal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~